 To fan the flames of passion amongst your best advocates, consider giving them official roles – for example as moderators in your community.
 You may even wish to grant them a “community fund” to keep things interesting.
 Here’s an example from the Community of Learning (Singapore) Facebook Group.

-Remember that the focus of your online community should be centred on them rather than your brand.
+The focus of your online community should be on your fans and customers—not your brand.
 A good way to do so is to create customer stories and testimonials of how your products or services have helped them.

 Here’s a great example by Coca-Cola, which regularly crowdsources fan content.
 With the world’s largest fan community on their Facebook page, Coca-Cola connects with it’s fans all over the world through campaigns like the Happiness Machine.

 Courtesy of Coca-Cola Facebook Page

 In certain cases, you may wish to provide a sweetener to encourage your members to spread the word about your community.
 This could come in the form of social media contests involving prizes that they can win like vouchers, discounts or other premiums.
 Having shared this, do be careful not to overdo this as it could commodify or cheapen your brand community.

 An example of such incentives is shown by Pizza Hut’s promotion below: